JetBrains/teamcity-documentation/topics/container-wrapper.md

 ## Container Settings

-In the _Container Settings_ section of the build step settings, you can specify a Docker/Linux image which will be used to run the build step.
+In the _Container Settings_ section of the build step settings, you can specify an image which will be used to run the build step.
 Once the image is specified, the following options become available.

 <table><tr>